 Or they stop, pick up a few items to feel their softness, and realize they’re made from cheap yarns available … and move on.

 Please know that I’m not making fun of her.
-I’ve been there…remember how I got started?
-I’m just asking you to spare yourself the heartache of being that woman, and, instead of being the flea-market crochet table, create a product line that says “You want me!” and has your customers saying, “Take my money!”
+I’ve been there.
+Remember how I got started?
+I’m just asking you to spare yourself the heartache of being that woman.
+Instead of being the flea-market crochet table, create a product line that says “You want me!” and has your customers saying, “Take my money!”

 It is possible to create products that are lovely and luxurious with patterns that are optimized for profit so both you and your customers are winners in every transaction.
 Part of your job as a crochet business owner is to create a product line that does just that.

 But how?
 Here we go, here are some tips!

 Let’s define what I mean by perfect.
 In the context of your crochet business, the perfect product line will be one that contains products that will bring profit, that is amazing, and that makes sense to your target market.
 When someone walks by your booth or visits your online shop, they will know if they are where they belong within the first 10 seconds (because you know your niche and what they want).
 They’ll be drawn in and primed to purchase.

 No matter your niche or target market, each crochet shop’s perfect product line has these characteristics: